An Interview with Luciano Becchio

 leeds striker becchio at training ground

-by Duncan Thorne
+By Duncan Thorne

 It’s fair to say there’s not much love lost between England and Argentina – especially when it comes to football.
 The ‘relationship’ dates back many decades and the Falklands War in 1982 added a more serious angle and further spice to an already incident-packed rivalry.
 Sir Alf Ramsey infamously referred to the 1966 Argentinian World Cup side as “animals”.
 In 1986, Diego Maradona’s Hand of God was followed by an incredible piece of skill to score what was arguably the greatest ever goal.